spaceship2018/Jackfrost-Level-Editor/README.md

 2. Add the game direct url to ruffle :http://cdn.nitrome.com/games/jackfrost/jackfrost.swf

-3 Cntr+Shift+I for web developer options than network tab
+3. Cntr+Shift+I for web developer options than network tab

 4. Hit reload button

-5.Run the game open any level
+5. Run the game open any level

 6. After openning a level you will see a network request  fetching an xml file from nitrone.com this is the original level file.